r6915ee/codenames-and-such/src/setup/installation.md

 > Windows users: **Never, ever, put Codename in your Desktop directory**.
 This
 > directory contains special properties that don't allow Codename to run
 > properly.
 You should place it somewhere else, like your Documents directory.
+>
+> Every user: Codename has trouble running under paths where there are special
+> characters in them.
+You should preferably use standard English paths to avoid
+> this.

 ### GameBanana, itch